NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     Reduce the number of matches per pair of images to at most this number, by selecting a random subset, if needed.
 This happens when setting up the optimization, and before outlier filtering.
+    It is suggested to set this to a large number, such as one million, to avoid filtering out too many matches.
+It may be reduced only if the number of images is large and the number of matches becomes unsustainable.

 --num-iterations <integer (default: 100)>
     Set the maximum number of iterations.